zwack-am/ansible-carputer/README.md

 # Ansible-Carputer

 An Ansible playbook to configure a CHIP with a Tzatziffy and a USB GPS dongle as a carputer.
-Start with a headless DIP.
-Configure networking on it then run this Ansible Role against it.
+Start with a headless CHIP.
+Configure networking on it, install Python, then run this Ansible Role against it.

 * Installs Tzatziffy drivers